59de44955ebd/WinSetupShell/README.md

 ## Customization

 Additional compatible (64-bit, portable and WinAPI only) applications can be added to folder `programs` on the USB drive.
 Links to them can then be added to the start menu by adding them to JSON-like text file
-`shell_data\app_data\start_menu.pson`
+`shell_data\userprofile\AppData\start_menu.pson`
 using an arbitrary text editor.
-The format should be self-explanatory.
-Like in JSON (or JS or C...), backslashes in pathes have to be doubled.
-It's important that .exe paths in this file are never absolute (since the drive letter at runtime is not fixed), but instead either start with `%programs%\\...` or `%windir%\\...`, which will then be evaluated at runtime.
+The format should be self-explanatory, here some hints:
+- Like in JSON (or JS or C...), backslashes in pathes have to be doubled.
+- It's important that .exe paths in this file are never absolute (since the drive letter at runtime is not fixed), but instead either start with `%programs%\\...` or `%windir%\\...`, which will then be evaluated at runtime.
+- Menu separators are represented by a "-".
+- Instead of using an exe's default icon - or for commands based on CMD or PowerShell scripts, so without their own icon - you can append an system icon index to the menu item list, the icon will then be loaded from shell32.dll using the specified icon index.
+- If you want to pass parameters to an executable, separate the full command line from the executable by a single comma.
+  Here an example:
+  `["CMD", "%windir%\\System32\\cmd.exe,/k dir"]`
+  And here the same as above, but this time using the globe icon from shell32.dll:
+  `["CMD", "%windir%\\System32\\cmd.exe,/k dir", 14]`

-To add or remove applications to/from the quick launch toolbar, edit text file
+To add or remove applications to/from the quick launch toolbar, edit file
-`shell_data\app_data\quick_launch.pson`
+`shell_data\userprofile\AppData\quick_launch.pson`
 accordingly.

 Since the Windows PE system doesn't provide persistant icon caching, WinSetupShell uses custom caching to speed up application start.
-Therefor, whenever you changed something in the start menu or quick launch toolbar, you have to delete the folder `shell_data\app_data\icon_cache` or its contents on the USB drive.
-The cache will then be rebuilt when the shell is started for the next time.
+Therefor, whenever you changed something in the start menu or quick launch toolbar, you have to delete the folder `shell_data\userprofile\AppData\icon_cache` or its contents on the USB drive.
+The cache will then be rebuilt when the shell is started for the next time (which will take a couple of seconds).

+You can change the wallpaper by replacing file `shell_data\userprofile\AppData\wallpaper.jpg` with a different .jpg file with this file name.
+The wallpaper is always scaled to the current desktop dimensions, but never distorted, but instead cropped as needed.

+If you prefer a plain desktop background color, simply remove/rename `wallpaper.jpg`.
+The background color defaults to some warmish dark blue, but can be changed by editing file `shell_data\userprofile\AppData\config.pson`.
+This config file also allows to change various other settings, like e.g. activating light mode instead of dark mode (for taskbar, menus and tooltips).